-When you type a class name, the editor automatically suggests the fully qualified name and offers you to press Alt+Enter to insert an appropriate import statement.
+When you type a class name, the editor automatically suggests the fully qualified name and offers you to press Alt+Enter to insert appropriate import statement.

-Auto import settings can be adjusted in the Settings Dialog:
+The auto import settings can be adjusted in the Settings Dialog:

 - Press Ctrl+Alt+S to open the Settings Dialog